smarie/python-azureml-client/README.md

 ## Debug and proxies

 Users may wish to create a requests session object using the helper method provided, in order to override environment variable settings for HTTP requests.
-For example to use `Fiddler` as a proxy:
+For example to use `Fiddler` as a proxy to debug the web service calls:

 ```python
 session = ac.create_session_for_proxy(http_proxyhost='localhost', http_proxyport=8888, use_http_for_https_proxy=True, ssl_verify=False)